oxen-io/libsession-util-nodejs/Readme.md

 First, make sure all your changes are commited and pushed to the `libsession-util-nodejs` project from your `[FOLDER_NOT_IN_SESSION_DESKTOP]` folder.
 Then, bump the version in the package.json of the nodejs wrapper.

+- A **patch** version bump is required only if you have changed the implementation of an existing function or doing a hot fix for libsession version used by `session-desktop`.

+- A **minor** version bump is required if you have added a new function or changed the signature of an existing one.

 Then, run these commands:

 ```